 Skip to Content

-Even if you took on a high-protein-low-carb diet as a lifestyle change rather than a diet, this insidious thing called “carb creep” seems to enter our complicated lives at some point.
+The core insight is this: even if you adopted low-carb eating as a lifestyle rather than a diet, something called “carb creep” tends to enter our complicated lives at some point.
+Social eating, restaurant meals, busy schedules, and the convenience of prepared foods all work against you.

 The fact that we humans are social beings means that eating and drinking and celebrating with friends/family is going to be a part of life, and we need to acknowledge how we are going to contend with it.